zalavariandris/lighttrace2/README.md

 - [ ] fix selection when scene has changed
 - [ ] fix (potential) memory leak on long simulations.
   - [ ] stop refining(rendering) after a number of samples!
+- [ ] concave lens inner corner does not refract properly
+- [ ] when lens thickness is larger then the diameter, visuals are not in sync with the model.
+These lenses are not traditional lenses, so constrain the model itself. dont let thicknes to be wider then the lens diameter.